A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: TACS--GNN--ODMN Framework

 \subsection{TACS Initialization Strategy}

-The TACS method~\citep{wanni2024machine} is employed to generate a reduced yet statistically representative set of orientations that faithfully captures the original ODF of a polycrystalline aggregate.
-The procedure begins with K-means clustering in the orientation space, where the optimal number of clusters is determined through a within-cluster sum of squares (WCSS) criterion to balance microstructural resolution and computational efficiency.
-Within each cluster, a density-aware sampling scheme is applied to ensure that both highly populated and sparsely populated orientation regions are appropriately represented.
-The reduced orientation set is iteratively refined by comparing its reconstructed ODF histogram with the original one, and the process continues until the relative deviation falls below a prescribed tolerance.
-The final output is a compact subset of Tait–Bryan angles that statistically reproduces the original ODF.
+Within the proposed TACS--GNN--ODMN framework, the TACS method~\cite{wanni2024machine} is employed to represent the crystallographic texture in the microstructure-to-parameter inference problem.
+Specifically, TACS constructs a reduced yet statistically consistent set of representative orientations that retains the essential features of the original ODF of a polycrystalline aggregate.

+The procedure starts with K-means clustering in orientation space.
+The number of clusters is selected using a within-cluster sum of squares (WCSS) criterion to balance resolution and computational efficiency.
+A density-aware sampling scheme is then applied within each cluster to represent both dense and sparse regions.
+The reduced orientation set is further refined by comparing the reconstructed ODF histogram with the original distribution.
+This refinement continues until the relative deviation falls below a prescribed tolerance.
+The final set of Tait--Bryan angles provides a compact and accurate representation of the crystallographic texture.

-For an ODMN comprising $2^N$ material nodes, TACS samples exactly $2^N$ orientations from the reconstructed ODF.
-These sampled orientations are directly assigned to the crystallographic orientation parameters ${\alpha^i, \beta^i, \gamma^i \mid i=0, 1, \dots, 2^N-1}$ in the trainable parameter set $\mathcal{F}$, while the associated weighting factors are initialized uniformly as $z^i = 1$.
-This initialization establishes a physically consistent and accurate representation of the initial crystallographic texture, thereby enhancing the model’s capability to predict texture evolution during online prediction.
+For an ODMN with hyperparameter $N$, the network contains $2^N$ material nodes.
+Accordingly, TACS samples exactly $2^N$ orientations from the reconstructed ODF.
+These orientations are directly assigned to the crystallographic parameters $\{\alpha^i, \beta^i, \gamma^i \mid i = 0, 1, \dots, 2^N - 1\}$ in $\mathcal{F}$, and the corresponding weighting factors are uniformly initialized as $z^i = 1$.
+This initialization ensures a physically consistent representation of the initial crystallographic texture.
+It also establishes a stable basis for subsequent parameter inference and improves the prediction of texture evolution during online simulation.

+Through this procedure, the full-resolution ODF of the polycrystalline aggregate is compressed into a compact set of $2^N$ representative orientations, whose accuracy in reproducing the original ODF is quantified for the test microstructures in Section~\ref{sec:offline_results}.